SahebSh/FLAMEGPU/examples/FloodModel/Readme.txt.txt

 	- Build a execuateble visualisation file within the flamegpu framework (manipulation of arguments and commands)

 - The case is set to 64*64 Grid and DamBreak of 1.875 case study.

+----------------- MS14Nov2017 ------------------ ( Model Runs Properly)
+- 0XML generatore modified to 128 agents and checked for correct initial values on 25OCT2017
+- XMl converter is added to the example.
+- 0.xml generator is modified to generate desirable number of agents.
+- Both are in the 'Codes' folder.
+- Not many changes in functions.c and XMLmodelfile is taken in this upload.